btrongtin/saola-crypto-trading-backend/README.md

   Swagger Integration
 - I integrated Swagger for API documentation, providing a clear and interactive interface for developers to understand and interact with the API endpoints.

-## Teck Stack
+## Tech Stack

 - Backend
     - Node.js: The core runtime environment powering the backend, known for its performance and scalability.
     - Fastify: A high-performance web framework for Node.js, chosen for its speed and low overhead.
     - Firebase: Used for authentication.
     - Prisma: An ORM (Object-Relational Mapping) tool for efficient database management and querying.
     - TypeScript: Enhances JavaScript with static typing, improving code quality and maintainability.
 - Development tools
     - Docker: The application is containerized using Docker, ensuring consistent environments across development, testing, and production.
     - TSX: Used to run TypeScript files directly, supporting hot-reloading for a smoother development experience.
 - Documentation
     - Swagger: The app uses Swagger for API documentation, providing a clear and interactive interface for developers to understand and interact with the API endpoints.
 ## Architecture

 The application consists of two main services: